br3ndonland/dotfiles/README.md

 - Configure GPG to allow Git commit signing with one of these options, depending on desired config:

   - Use `tty` (for command-line commits):
     - `tty` is a back-end service used by GPG to pass information through the program.
-See GPG's [Agent Options docs](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html) for more.
+See the [GPG Agent Options docs](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html) for more.
     - Export the `GPG_TTY` environment variable: `export GPG_TTY=$(tty)`
     - Can add to shell profile to automatically export
   - Disable `tty` and use `pinentry` (for commits in VSCode or other IDE):